Airtnp/Notes/Papers/System/mapreduce.md

 - Most of the computations involves applying a map operation to each logical record in our input in order to compute a set of intermediate key/value pairs, and then applying a reduce operation to all the values that shared the same key, in order to combine the derived data appropriately.
 - When the user-supplied map and reduce operators are deterministic functions of their input values, the distributed implementation produces same output as would have been produced by a non-faulting sequential execution of the entire program.
 - Restricting the programming model makes it easy to parallelize and distribute computations and to make such computations fault-tolerant.
 Network bandwidth is a scarce resource.
 Redundant execution can be used to reduce the impact of slow machines, and to handle machine failures and data loss.

 ### Notable Design Details/Strengths [Up to 2 details/strengths]

 - MapReduce takes advantage of the fact that the input data on GFS is stored on the local disks of the machines that make up the computational cluster.
-Thus it attempts to schedule a map task on a mchine that contains a replica of near a replica of the input data.
+Thus it attempts to schedule a map task on a machine that contains a replica of near a replica of the input data.
-- When a MapReduce operation is close to completation, the master schedules backup executions of the remaining in-progress tasks.
+- When a MapReduce operation is close to completion, the master schedules backup executions of the remaining in-progress tasks.

 ### Limitations/Weaknesses [up to 2 weaknesses]